After one year in sanctuary, Jose Robles detained by ICE after leaving Seattle church

 In 2018, Lakewood approved 14 U-Visa certifications and denied an equal number.

-Court and police records released through public disclosure show Robles has plead guilty to negligent and reckless driving charges and was arrested twice on domestic-violence charges.
+Court and police records released through public disclosure show Robles has pleaded guilty to negligent and reckless driving charges and was arrested twice on domestic-violence charges.

 In 2010, a woman identifying herself as Robles’ girlfriend said he slapped her five to six times — he said only once — during an argument in which she also hit him, according to the police report.

-Three years later, during an all-night argument with his wife over his belief she was seeing another man, an intoxicated Robles allegedly bit her several times and threatened to kill both her and himself with a gun, the police report said.
+Three years later, during an all-night argument with his wife, an intoxicated Robles allegedly bit her several times and threatened to kill both her and himself with a gun, the police report said.
 He told officers who arrived after a daughter called 911 that he didn’t own a gun, threaten his wife or really intend to kill himself.

 In both cases, he was charged with a misdemeanor assault, and the charges were later dismissed.